Jasic incident: Background

 Jasic Technology Co., Ltd. was founded in 2005 and later listed on the Shenzhen Stock Exchange, the company is chiefly involved in the fabrication of various welder and welding products.
 The company has factories in Shenzhen, Chongqing, Chengdu and other locations, including the Shenzhen plant which employs about 1,000 people.
-Pan Lei serves as chief executive officer (CEO) of Jasic, along with CFO Xia Ruyi, and board secretary Rui Li.
+Pan Lei is chief executive officer (CEO) of Jasic, along with CFO Xia Ruyi, and board secretary Rui Li.
 However, AsiaNews reports that workers complained that working conditions at the factory had deteriorated severely and that wages, as well as social security and housing funds, had been cut, and the company treated them "like slaves".

 With the introduction of capitalist reforms by Deng Xiaoping many party hardliners and Maoists have been critical of the reform citing them as being "revisionist" and anti-socialist.
 After 1989 Tiananmen Square protests and massacre, university students have generally been supportive of the reforms.
 As economic growth stagnates and income inequality grows within China more students have begun to express interest in far-left politics, particularly that of Marxism and Maoism.
 Protestors stated they were influenced primarily by May Fourth Movement of 1919 in China.

+In mainland China, the All-China Federation of Trade Unions always needs to follow the government, so it is sometimes accused of defending the interests of factory owners.
+According to labor rights experts, at least since 2015, as government lending has decreased, labor rights have been drastically reduced, leading to dissatisfaction among the working class over excessive work intensity and low wage levels.
 Despite the introduction of many national-level laws to protect labor rights since 2000, workers' rights in China remain poor for many.
 The workers' movement as a protest movement has been further suppressed since 2015.

+According to China Labour Bulletin, in the 12 months leading up to August 2018 more than 1,860 strikes or worker protests occurred across China.
+From 2015 to 2017, the organization received a total of 6,694 cases of collective action by workers, of which 5,177 cases were demands for unpaid wages and 303 cases were demands for wage increases, accounting for more than 80% of the total.
+Moreover, the momentum of workers' collective action was becoming stronger, rapidly spreading from the Pearl River Delta and the Yangtze River Delta to inland areas, with a significant increase in organization.
+China Labour Bulletin believed that the intensification of labor-capital conflicts in China has surpassed the critical point for politics and people's livelihood, directly threatening the legitimacy of the regime.
+The New York Times quoted unnamed experts, noting that as China's economy further develops, 5 to 6 million workers could lose their jobs in the coming years, potentially leading to more unrest.